infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/navigation.md

 ---
 id: navigation
 title: Navigation
-meta: Learn how to navigate in Infinite Flight including getting to know your Map and Mini Map, tuning to navigation aids, and TCAS.
+meta: Learn how to navigate in Infinite Flight including tuning to navigation aids, and the use of TCAS.
 order: 4
 ---